sid2934/DndNotes/Readme.md

    * Represents the Merchants Guild
    * Smarmy Personality
    * Desk Notes [ONLY Maxwell knows this]
-     * ACQUISITION OF COLEHAND LANDS FOR FOREST PRESERVATION
+     * ACQUISITION OF Coalhand LANDS FOR FOREST PRESERVATION
-       * The city is going to acquire 25 acres of Colehand mining land for forest preservation.
+       * The city is going to acquire 25 acres of Coalhand mining land for forest preservation.
        * City would buy the land at market value
-       * Colehand will lose a shit load of money
+       * Coalhand will lose a shit load of money
+   * The group saved him from Neemak
+     * Tobias and his guards helped in the fight.

-   * Guards?
+2) * Tobias Haarstad Body Guards?
      * Sif - Warrior
-     * Maunn - Arc her
+     * Maunn - Archer
      * Grauk - Sorcerer

-2) Neemak Colehand
+3) Neemak Coalhand (Dead)
    * Made a blood oath to capture Tobias Haarstad
    * 72 hours to finish the Tobias mission

-3) ask
+   * On his hand there is some kind of Ring
+     * Maxwell put it on and the coal dust on Neemak's hands goes away

+4) Thirson Coalhand (Dead)
+   * Neemak Coalhand's son
+   * Blood Knight
+   * Skull was fucked

+5) Shady Shim
+   * General wears dealer in Fyr black market

+6) One Arm Randy
+   * Owner/Operator "The Arm Dealer"
+   * Blacksmith and Arms dealer in Fyr black market

+7) Ricky Shim
+   * Blacksmith, weapon enchanter, etc in Fyr
+   * Brother of Shady Shim

+8) Measley Mick
+   * "Greasy" Italian
+   * half-elf
+   * Live near Half-moon street
+   * Recommended by Shady Shim for recon work